GompDS/TextureToTpf/readme.md

 ## Known Issues
 - Formats for dds files may be incorrect in certain cases, but this shouldn't be a major issue.
 If you find any problems related to this let me know.
+- Menu textures for dark souls 3 seem to all use format 0x66, but this program will give them 0x00 instead.
+I'm not sure what a fix for this could be, so just be aware of that.
 - Format settings for ds1/ds2 are untested and are using the same settings as Dark Souls 3 currently.

 ## Special Thanks